JakobDegen/mir-docs/terminators.md

 panic.
 Initiating a panic corresponds to a `Call` terminator with some unspecified constant as the function to call, all the operands stored in the `AssertKind` as parameters, and a `!` return type.
 Keep in mind that the `cleanup` path is not necessarily executed even in the case of a panic, for example in `-C panic=abort`.
-If there is no panic, execution continues at the specified basic block.
+If the assertion does not fail, execution continues at the specified basic block.

 ## `Yield`